 Stationery is something you can have a lot of fun exploring and get personal with.
 Not only does it provide your guests with helpful information about the day, but you can drop clues about what fun lies ahead, drop a few teasers, and make an incredible first impression.

 What stationery do you need for your wedding?

 Who doesn’t get excited when a wedding invite arrives!
 Invitations set the scene and build anticipation.
 If you’ve planning a full DIY wedding, why not start by making your own invites for that ultimate personal touch.
 You can use templates and add embellishments, or you could make the whole thing from scratch.

 Furthermore, instead of opting for generic companies to get your invites done, you could look into more personalized or indie brands.
 By doing a little bit of research online, you could find stores similar to Loom Wedding, that could help you make unique ‘Save the Date‘ cards.

 Don’t forget to say thank you!
 After the wedding, it can be easy to forget to post your thank you’s, but it’s the important final stage of your wedding planning process.
 These are a lovely way to show your appreciation to all your loved ones and those who have supported you along the way.
 A heartfelt thank you note will be treasured and appreciated, no matter what shape or form it takes.

 You could use photo postcards, for example.
-Use your favourite photograph from the wedding as the front of a postcard for that personal touch.
+Use your favourite photograph (perhaps clicked by an Essex Wedding Photographer or somebody similar) from the wedding as the front of a postcard for that personal touch.
 Not only will your message of thanks be valued, but the photo will be a wonderful memory of the day.